Jack Goodman

-Jack Goodman (born September 9, 1973) was a Republican member of the Missouri Senate, representing the 29th District between 2005 and 2012.
-He is currently a Circuit Judge for the 39th Judicial Circuit, which consists of Stone, Barry, and Lawrence counties.
+Jack Goodman (born September 9, 1973) is currently the Chief Judge of the Missouri Southern Court of Appeals, Southern District.
+He was appointed to the court by Governor Mike Parson after being nominated by the non-partisan Appellate Judicial Commission.
+He was most recently retained by Missouri voters by 76.2% in 2022.

 Biography

 Jack Goodman grew up in Pierce City, Missouri, and graduated from Pierce City High School in 1991.
 He attended the University of Missouri, where he earned his bachelor's degree in Philosophy in 1995 and his Juris Doctor in 1998.

 After graduating from law school, Sen. Goodman served as an assistant prosecuting attorney for Dade County, Missouri until 2002, when he was elected to his first term in the Missouri House.
 Then-Representative Goodman represented the 132nd District, covering almost all of Lawrence County.
 During his three-year House tenure, Sen. Goodman rose in the House ranks to serve as the Assistant Majority Floor Leader.